texfaq/texfaq.github.io/FAQ-errstruct.md

 as LaTeX, the underlying TeX problem may be superficially difficult to relate to the actual problem in the ''higher-level'' macros.
-Many LaTeX-detected problems manifest themselves as 'generic' errors, with error text provided by LaTeX itself (or by a LaTeX class or package).
+Many LaTeX-detected problems manifest themselves as ''generic'' errors, with error text provided by LaTeX itself (or by a LaTeX class or package).

 The context of the error is a stylised representation of what TeX